Synonyms and other taxonomic changes

 4. C. includens has a distinct dark spot in the fringe of the outer margin that is absent in A. precationis.

-at Canadian Forest Service.
-Also see other images of both species together
+See images of both species together

 for comparison (Canadian Biodiversity Information Facility).